Routing is the mechanism by which a web server maps HTTP requests to a specific fragment in our application’s code.

 Controller Routing

-Within controller routing, we can have
+Within controller routing, we can in turn have:

 This approach is very flexible and allows defining specific routes for each action.